Memory Management Guide

 var memoryManager = host.Services.GetRequiredService<IUnifiedMemoryManager>();

-// Allocate device memory
+// Allocate memory with default options

 // Must dispose to free memory